nunit/docs/README.md

 ## What is the Docs site?
 How does it work?

 The docs site is a project within the NUnit organization.
-[Read the vision at VISION.md](VISION.md) to understand more about how this document fits into the overall organization and how it supports the other projects.
+[Read the vision at VISION.md](VISION.md) to understand more about how the documentation fits into the overall organization and how it supports the other projects.

 ## How to Build these docs locally